besstiolle/Gedcom_to_JS/README.md

-# Gedcom to HTML Canevaswith vanilla JS
+# Gedcom to HTML Canevas or SVG using no more than vanilla JS

-[Experimental] Allow you to process your own gedcom file to render an ascendant graph with nothing more than vanilla JS.
+[Experimental] Allow you to process your own Gedcom file to render an ascendant graph with nothing more than vanilla JS.

-More information to come next weeks
+See more on our live demo on [GitHub Pages](https://besstiolle.github.io/Gedcom_to_JS).